Inclusion

 • Proactively engaging with and responding to the needs of our internal communities

-Initiatives we are part of
+Initiatives we are a part of

 Is it making a difference?